 Believe it or not, young children naturally, have a sense of order and part of the reason why they have trouble cleaning up is that putting things away haphazard overwhelms them.
 Create a place for everything to go and stick to routinely putting them back there and your child will soon follow suit.

 2. Make expectations clear

 Stay consistent.
-If all the toys have to be tidied away before bed one night make sure that it's every night.
-Children thrive off of a stable routine and will happily take part in anything they see as being their day to day schedule.
+If all the toys have to be tidied away before bed one night, make sure that it's every night.
+Children thrive in a stable routine and will happily take part in anything they see as being their day-to-day schedule.

 3. Frame it in a positive way

 Don't make tiding a punishment, turn it into an incentive.
 Keep treat time until after their toys have been tidied so that they associate helpful behaviour with rewards.

 4. Wait for a natural break

 Let them finish what they're doing, be it colouring, playing a game or building blocks before you ask them to tidy up.
 Our children are learning important skills while they play. so think of it like someone interrupting you in work or while you're taking a test.
 If you give them time to finish what they're doing first they will be more ready and willing to help.